mxenabled/react-native-widget-sdk/README.md

-# MX Mobile Widget SDK for React Native
+# MX React Native Widget SDK

 ## About this project